-Health Education England are currently engaging in a procurement process, to procure a 3-5 year contract for cadaveric simulation courses in the East of England.
+Health Education England are currently engaging in a procurement process, to commission 3-5 year contracts for the delivery of cadaveric simulation courses in the East of England.

 Surgical trainees in EoE rated the fidelity of cadaveric material 9.3/10 on average (comparing to real life experience) and pre-course skills confidence rating was 5.45/10 compared to 8.1/10 post cadaveric training.